webdigga/divorce-coach/src/posts/international-divorce-coaching.md

 Through our comprehensive training program, you'll receive unparalleled guidance and expertise from Sara Davison herself, leveraging her years of experience and proven methodologies in the field of divorce coaching.

-Here's what our program offers:
+Here's what our programme offers:

 1. Expert Guidance from the Best: Learn from Sara Davison, renowned as the UK's #1 Divorce Coach, who will share her insights, strategies, and techniques honed over decades of coaching experience.
 2. Comprehensive Training: Acquire the essential skills and knowledge needed to support individuals through the emotional and practical challenges of breakup and divorce with confidence and compassion.